Proof of Stake yield uniquely offers certainty, longevity, and scalability

 Yield from trading fees — decentralized finance

-The yield most spoken about recently is the yield from decentralized finance (DeFi) applications, which run on top of blockchains like Ethereum and have different requirements and incentives for Alice.
-For example, in order for a decentralized exchange (DEX) to support Bob’s buying and selling, Alice locks up her assets in a liquidity pool and earns trading fees in the process.
+The yield from decentralized finance (DeFi) applications, which run on top of blockchains like Ethereum, have different requirements and incentives for Alice.
+For example, for a decentralized exchange (DEX) to support Bob’s buying and selling, Alice locks up her assets in a liquidity pool and earns trading fees.

-It is not hard for Alice to find yields in the hundreds of percent annualized, but these yields change in a matter of days or even hours, as the demand changes for trading of those particular assets.
-As assets rise and fall in popularity, Alice will have to move her capital from one pool of assets to another in order to continue to earn attractive rates (which is called “yield farming”).
+The yields keep fluctuating as the demand changes for trading those particular assets, making the process of finding yield tricky.
+As assets rise and fall in popularity, Alice will have to move her capital from one pool of assets to another to earn attractive rates.
+This process is called yield farming.

-The risk here is smart contract risk, where an exploit might be found that allows a hacker to steal funds from the protocol.
+The risk here is smart contract risk, where an exploit might allow a hacker to steal funds from the protocol.
 These protocols are complex software performing novel functions in a relatively untested environment, written by teams often lacking the expertise to employ robust development practices.
-Exploits have allowed hackers to steal $285m via exploits in DeFi platforms, either via finding exploits in the protocol’s code or otherwise manipulating the assets on the periphery in order to achieve an unexpected behavior from the protocol.
+Exploits have allowed hackers to steal $285m via thefts in DeFi platforms, either via finding exploits in the protocol’s code or otherwise manipulating the assets on the periphery to achieve an unexpected behavior from the protocol.

 Yield from interest — decentralized finance

 A straightforward source of yield is from lending assets, where Alice is paid interest for allowing Bob to take out loans.
-Lenders contribute to a “pool”, which borrowers can borrow from, and the interest rate is set algorithmically depending on the balance of borrowing and lending.
-Loans are overcollateralized, and the protocol liquidates borrowers whose debt becomes equal to the amount of collateral they’ve put up.
+Lenders contribute to a “pool” which borrowers can borrow from, and the interest rate is set algorithmically depending on the balance of borrowing and lending.
+Loans are collateralized, and the protocol liquidates borrowers whose debt becomes equal to the amount of collateral they’ve put up.